Shagshag/prestashop-documentation/ToolsCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Tools.php line 3347
+* This property is defined in [classes/Tools.php line 3347](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tools.php#3347)

 Methods